Sebastian Berhalter: Austin FC (loan)

 On March 3, 2021, Berhalter joined Major League Soccer club Austin FC on loan for the 2021 season.
 He made his debut for the club on April 24 against the Colorado Rapids, coming on as a substitute in the 3–1 away victory.
 Following the 2021 season, Berhalter's contract option was declined by Austin and he returned to Columbus.

-Vancouver Whitecaps FC
+Vancouver Whitecaps

-On February 4, 2022, Berhalter was traded to Vancouver Whitecaps FC in exchange for $50,000 in general allocation money and an additional $50,000 should certain conditions be met.
+On February 4, 2022, Berhalter was traded to Vancouver Whitecaps in exchange for $50,000 in general allocation money and an additional $50,000 should certain conditions be met.

-During the 2023 season, he made 37 appearances for the Whitecaps and scored two goals across all competitions.
+In the 2023 season, Berhalter made 37 appearances for the Whitecaps and scored two goals across all competitions.
+The following season, he made 45 appearances, recorded six assists, and scored three goals across all competitions.
+In 2025, Berhalter played 33 matches, scored four goals, and led the Whitecaps with 12 assists during the season.
+He also appeared in the 2025 MLS All-Star Game against the LIGA MX All-Stars on July 23, 2025, a match MLS won 3–1.

+Middlesbrough

+On July 28, 2026, Berhalter joined EFL Championship club Middlesbrough for an undisclosed fee on a four-year deal.
+On August 7, Berhalter made his debut for Middlesbrough in an EFL Cup tie against Wrexham.
+During the match, Berhalter provided an assist to Will Lankshear, helping to win the game 1–0.
+Berhalter scored his first goals for the club when he scored twice in a 4–3 win over Norwich City on September 12.